People Skills Balance: Humility & Assertiveness | #PeopleSkills #Leadership

 by Kate Nasser |

 How good are you at the people skills balance between humility and assertiveness?
 Are you humble and assertive?
 In truth, it is very doable and very valuable — especially for leaders.
-Check your people skills balance using this checklist.
+Here’s a five-point checklist to guide you.

 People Skills Balance: Are you Humble & Assertive?